apache/samza/docs/learn/documentation/versioned/hdfs/producer.md

    limitations under the License.
 -->

-### Writing to HDFS from Samza

 The `samza-hdfs` module implements a Samza Producer to write to HDFS.
 The current implementation includes a ready-to-use `HdfsSystemProducer`, and three `HdfsWriter`s: One that writes messages of raw bytes to a `SequenceFile` of `BytesWritable` keys and values.
 Another writes UTF-8 `String`s to a `SequenceFile` with `LongWritable` keys and `Text` values.
 The last one writes out Avro data files including the schema automatically reflected from the POJO objects fed to it.

 ### Configuring an HdfsSystemProducer